Using the CUBIC Cluster

 Interacting with CUBIC: data analysis and data transfer

 You have two resources to interact with data.
 You can use CUBIC or you can use your local computer to manipulate data.
 Both of these have unique advantages.
-CUBIC is huge and largely non-interactive high performance computing cluster, and your laptop has beautiful graphics and is completely controlled by you.
+CUBIC is a huge and largely non-interactive high performance computing cluster, and your laptop has beautiful graphics and is completely controlled by you.

 You’ll have to move data back and forth between these two resources.
 This section outlines 3 different approached to do this.